Seat Belt Law in Georgia: In a Truck? Buckle up!October 4, 2012

 If you have any questions regarding seat belt safety laws, or any other question related to safety or traffic violations, please Call or Email the Lawyers at Breakfield & Associates, Attorneys today for a free and confidential initial consultation.
 The Attorneys at Breakfield & Associates are committed to providing our clients in and around the Hall County, Georgia area with confidential and qualified legal representation.

-About the authors: John Breakfield and David B. Purvis are attorneys with Breakfield & Associates, Attorneys in Gainesville, Georgia and handle Criminal Defense, Injury and Safety matters.
+About the authors: John Breakfield is a North Georgia Lawyer with Breakfield & Associates, Attorneys and handles Criminal Defense, Injury and Safety matters.
 The law office of Breakfield & Associates, Attorneys can assist clients through out Georgia including: Hall County (Gainesville, Oakwood, Flowery Branch), Forsyth County (Cumming), White County (Cleveland), Lumpkin County (Dahlonega), Gwinnett County (Buford, Sugar Hill, Lawrenceville), Dawson County (Dawsonville), Habersham County (Demorest, Cornelia), and all of Northeast Georgia.

 This article should not be considered nor relied upon as legal advice since it is only intended for general overview and informational purposes.
 Please consult with an attorney on your specific situation in order to determine an appropriate legal course of action.